- Fermentation chiller temperature to -35℃

 · Somewhat Louder

-Fermentation chillers do not operate quietly and often produces some noise that can be irritating to the users.
+Fermentation chillers do not operate quietly and often produce some noise that can be irritating to the users.

-This is especially true when you are using the air-cooled fermentation chillers to cool the fermentation application.
+This is especially true when you are using air-cooled fermentation chillers to cool the fermentation application.

 · Requires Venting